Temporary absence from your home

 Housing Benefit can normally only be paid when you are living at the address for which you are claiming.
 There are some exceptions which allow people to be absent from their home and still be entitled.

 To qualify when you are away from home you must also:

 intend to return to your home from the outset, and

 you or your landlord must not sublet your home whilst you are absent

 - are in a bail hostel or have been bailed to stay away from home

 - are in hospital or receiving medical care

-- have moved from your home because of fear of violence
+- have left your home through fear of violence

 If your circumstances have changed please tell us by using our online change in circumstances form.